by 1882 - about 1903

 Luigi Grassi I, Italian, 1858 - 1937 (Florence, Italy), sold to Wildenstein and Company and André Seligmann.

-Wildenstein & Company (Paris, France; New York, New York)
+Wildenstein & Co.
+(New York) (Paris, France; New York, New York)

 and André Seligmann, French, died 1945 (Paris, France)